The Canon EOS 70D is a great camera, but we have some other great choices below.

 - Weeview 3D Camera with Optional Handheld Stabilizer Gimbal

-- What Camera Do Famous Youtubers Use To Vlog?
+- What Camera Do Famous Youtubers Use To Vlog in 2020?

 - What Does Vlog Stand For?